zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Vehicle Physics

-### LandVehicle Max Tread Width
-- Description: Max width the treads can expand to.
-Lower values will let you make motor bikes.
-This affects all vehicles.
-In future version there will be an individual config setting.
-- Default Value: 8

-### SwivelsCanSyncOnAllClients
-- Description: Allow swivels to sync on all clients.
-Instead of using ChildSync properties which can be a bit laggy.
-- Default Value: True

-### LandVehicle Max Tread Length
-- Description: Max length the treads can expand to.
-In future version there will be an individual config setting.
-- Default Value: 20

 ### Vehicle CenterOfMassOffset
 - Description: Offset the center of mass by a percentage of vehicle total height.
 Should always be a positive number.
 Higher values will make the vehicle more sturdy as it will pivot lower.
 Too high a value will make the ship behave weirdly possibly flipping.
 0 will be the center of all colliders within the physics of the vehicle.
 100% will be 50% lower than the vehicle's collider.
 50% will be the very bottom of the vehicle's collider.
-In future version there will be an individual config setting.
+This is just a default.
+Any vehicle can be configured directly via config menu.
 - Default Value: 0.65

-### flightDamping_3.4.3
+### flightDamping_3.5.0
 - Description: Controls how much the water pushes the boat upwards directly.
 This value may affect angular damping too.
 Recommended to keep the original value.
 But tweaking can remove or add additional jitter.
 Higher values likely will add more jitter.
 - Default Value: 1

-### flightSidewaysDamping_3.4.3
+### flightSidewaysDamping_3.5.0
 - Description: Controls how much the water pushes the boat sideways based on wind direction and velocity.
 - Default Value: 2

-### flightAngularDamping_3.4.3
+### flightAngularDamping_3.5.0
 - Description: Controls how much the water pushes the boat from a vertical angle based on water and velocity.
 Lower values will cause more rocking and allow better turn rates.
 Higher values will make the vehicle more stable, but less turning angle and possibly less realistic.
 If you get motion-sickness this can allow tweaking sway without disabling it all and also prevent rapid turning.
 - Default Value: 1